nutes-uepb/docker-volume-backup/README.md

 #### 3.3 Update Software

-Command used to update the OCARIoT software interfaces.
+Command used to update the software interfaces.
 It will be updated to the latest release.

 ```sh
 $ volume update